AnubisDunk/Alttester-standalone/README.md

 3. Configure the IP of the build in order to match the IP of the machine (PC) the Desktop app is running on.
 (Leave it as default for Desktop/WebGL)
 4. Then press the restart button in the AltTester® dialog and wait until the **Connected to AltTester® Server...** message is displayed in the dialog.

+**⚠️ Important**: Your game must be connected to AltTester Desktop before running tests!

 ### 4. Run Tests
 ```bash
 # Run all tests